jbcodeforce/ML-studies/docs/genAI/anthropic.md

 # Anthropic notes

-Anthropic is the developer of the Claude LLMs.
+Anthropic is the company behind of the Claude LLMs.
 Claude 3 Haiku, Sonnet, and Opus are the next generation of Claude models.
 The value propositions are safety, accuracy and security.

 ## Important source of information